Shin Kamen Rider (film)

+Shin Kamen Rider (シン・仮面ライダー, Shin Kamen Raidā) is a 2023 Japanese superhero film directed and written by Hideaki Anno.
+Produced to celebrate the 50th anniversary of Kamen Rider, it is Anno's third reimagining of a tokusatsu series, following Shin Godzilla (2016) and Shin Ultraman (2022), and the first without his frequent collaborator Shinji Higuchi.
+The film stars Sosuke Ikematsu, Minami Hamabe, Tasuku Emoto, Nanase Nishino, Shinya Tsukamoto, Toru Tezuka, Suzuki Matsuo, and Mirai Moriyama.
+In the film, a man and his female cohort attempt to annihilate the illegal organization responsible for his conversion into a mutant cyborg and stop their plans to conquer society.

-Anno first proposed the project after becoming close with Toei producer Muneyuki Kii during the production of his 2012 film Evangelion: 3.0 You Can (Not) Redo.
-Initially, Toei aimed for the film to be released in 2021, however, production was delayed due to the outbreak of the COVID-19 pandemic.
-Principal photography began on October 3, 2021, and wrapped in either late 2021 or at the end of January 2022.
-The film was completed on March 6, 2023.
+Anno first proposed the project after becoming close with Toei producer Muneyuki Kii during the production of Evangelion: 3.0 You Can (Not) Redo (2012).
+Toei initially aimed for the film to be released in 2021, however, the COVID-19 pandemic delayed its production.
+Principal photography began on October 3, 2021, and wrapped at the end of January 2022.